Financial market failures

 Financial market failures refer to situations where financial markets fail to operate efficiently, causing lost economic output and reductions in the value of national wealth.

 When a financial market fails, it means that the price mechanism does not work effectively.
-A significant function of the price mechanism is allocate goods and services a price, but in financial markets, the prices of assets may not reflect the full range of costs and benefits associated with owning, or trading in, those assets.
-For example, failing to establish the 'risk' associated with holding a financial asset may cause a divergence between the market (or traded) value of the asset, and the true value.
+A significant function of the price mechanism is to allocate goods and services a price, but in financial markets, the prices of assets may not reflect the full range of costs and benefits associated with owning, or trading in, those assets.
+For example, failing to establish the ‘risk’ associated with holding a financial asset may cause a divergence between the market (or traded) value of the asset, and the true value.
 This can distort decision making and lead to a misallocation of resources.

 There are several features of financial markets that suggest that within those markets the price mechanism may fail maximise economic welfare.

 The most significant market failure affecting financial markets is the failure to provide sufficient information to make rational choices about the value of an asset.
-Information failure may affect the buyer or the seller, or both parties.
+Information failure may affect the buyer or seller, or both parties.

 One feature of financial markets in the period preceding the financial crash was the emergence of new types of security, and hence new types of risk.
 Low interest rates and poor yields from ‘safe’ government bonds meant that global investors were looking for new assets to invest in.
 This demand triggered the expansion of securitised debt, where existing debts are packaged up and sold as new assets.
 This encouraged the introduction of new and innovative derivatives and other instruments, such as CDOs (collateralised debt obligations).
 However, this meant that holders of debt became increasingly unaware of the risks they were exposed to.
 Consequently, they remained ignorant of the possible impact on them (or their balance sheets) of individuals and organisations defaulting on their debts.

 In the absence of information, risks tended to be under-estimated, and asset values over-estimated.
-This meant that many institutions made less than prudent decisions about the assets that they held.
+This meant that many institutions made less than prudent decisions about the assets they held.
 This also encouraged them to lend to high risk, sub-prime, borrowers, such as those in the sub-prime housing market.

 The failure to understand the level of risk associated with securitised assets was compounded by the assumption by many financial institutions that they were ‘too big or too important’ to fail, and hence would be bailed out should the need arise.
 This encouraged further risk taking above and beyond a rational level.
 In this case, the central bank – in its role of lender of last resort – was seen as an ‘insurance policy’ should the financial institutions suffer excessive losses from imprudent lending.